Skip to content

 Coverage Analysis

 223 countries and territories with 17 wallet currencies and 21 languages.
-The footprint is genuinely global with one large exclusion: the United States.
-MiFinity is not available to US-residing consumers and operators cannot service US players through the wallet — this rules out the entire US-regulated sports betting market.
+The footprint is global with one large exclusion: the United States.
+MiFinity is not available to US-residing consumers and operators cannot service US players through the wallet, which rules out the entire US-regulated sports betting market.
 Other sanctioned and restricted territories (Iran, North Korea and roughly 20 others) are also excluded.
 Player payouts run through two purpose-built rails: PayAnyBank reaches bank accounts in 115 countries with the recipient's preferred currency (eliminating FX layers for the operator), and PayAnyCard delivers payouts to Visa, Mastercard and UnionPay cards globally with real-time dynamic currency conversion.
-The 17 wallet currencies — AUD, CAD, CHF, CNY, CZK, DKK, EUR, GBP, INR, JPY, NOK, NZD, PLN, RUB, SEK, USD, ZAR — explicitly cover Eurozone, GCC-adjacent (via INR, ZAR), APAC majors and Nordics.
-Multi-currency means up to nine wallets per account — a player can hold EUR, GBP, USD and CNY simultaneously without forced conversion.
+The 17 wallet currencies (AUD, CAD, CHF, CNY, CZK, DKK, EUR, GBP, INR, JPY, NOK, NZD, PLN, RUB, SEK, USD, ZAR) cover the Eurozone, GCC-adjacent markets (via INR, ZAR), APAC majors and the Nordics.
+Multi-currency means up to nine wallets per account, so a player can hold EUR, GBP, USD and CNY simultaneously without forced conversion.

 Regional Breakdown

 Asia is where MiFinity competes hardest beyond Europe.
-The UnionPay International Principal Member status is the structural differentiator — most generalist PSPs route UnionPay traffic through partner relationships at 30-100bps of additional cost.
-MiFinity acquires UPOP directly, issues UnionPay prepaid cards (corporate/business only, not consumer) and operates the MoneyExpress remittance corridor into mainland China.
+The UnionPay International Principal Member status is the structural differentiator, because most generalist PSPs route UnionPay traffic through partner relationships at 30-100bps of additional cost while MiFinity acquires UPOP directly, issues UnionPay prepaid cards (corporate/business only, not consumer) and operates the MoneyExpress remittance corridor into mainland China.
 For operators chasing Chinese-language players this matters.
-PayU was integrated in 2025 to deepen Central and Eastern Europe coverage.
-PayAnyBank's 115-country payout footprint includes most LATAM majors.
-Africa is present in the wallet's 223 territories list but isn't a featured strength the way Travelex or PayRetailers Africa coverage would be.
-Europe is the home market — FCA-authorized for the UK and MFSA-licensed for Malta-anchored EU operations means MiFinity operates as a directly-regulated EMI in both regulatory zones.
+PayU was integrated in 2025 to deepen Central and Eastern Europe coverage, and PayAnyBank's 115-country payout footprint includes most LATAM majors.
+Africa is present in the wallet's 223 territories list but is not a featured strength the way Travelex or PayRetailers Africa coverage would be.
+Europe is the home market, where FCA authorization for the UK and MFSA licensing for Malta-anchored EU operations mean MiFinity operates as a directly-regulated EMI in both regulatory zones.

 Key Features for iGaming Operators